notlibrary/prng_xrp/README.md

 - `#define PAIR_STREAM_CIPHER` stream cipher crypto pseudo random, high quality, normal speed

+The point of pairing(or whitening) is to drop some speed for crypto security reasons because fast crypto secure statistically correct PRNG is non-existent thing

 To seed use: `seed_xrp64(seed)` or `seed_xrp32(seed)` call

 To get next pseudo random number use: `prng32_xrp64()` or `prng64_xrp32()` call